mshanemc/deploy-to-sfdx/README.md

 ### optional
 * `UA_ID` for google analytics measurement protocol
+* `GITHUB_USERNAME_WHITELIST` lets you whitelist usernames.
+It's a comma-separated list.
+Ex: `mshanemc,andrew,bebraw`
+* `GITHUB_REPO_WHITELIST` lets you whitelist username/repo combinations.
+It's a comma-separated list.
+Ex: `mshanemc/DF17integrationWorkshops,torvalds/linux`

+What's whitelisting do?
+Normally, this app will parse your orgInit.sh and throw an error if you're doing any funny business.
+BUT if you're on the whitelist, the app owner trusts you and you can do things with bash metacharacters (think &&, |, >) and execute non-sfdx commands  (grep, rm, whatever!) etc.  BE CAREFUL!

 Here's a heroku button so you can have your own instance of the Deployer